-As Chief Government Affairs Officer, I head a team of professionals dedicated to representing the interests of mutual funds, their advisors and investors before Congress and the Executive Branch of the federal government.
+As Chief Government Affairs Officer, I head a team of professionals dedicated to representing the interests of mutual funds, their advisors and shareholders before Congress and the Executive Branch of the federal government.
 I want to emphasize at the outset that these remarks represent my personal views and are not intended as an expression of official Institute policy.
-My purpose today is to explore with you the current environment in Washington, D.C., to give you a sense of what we hope to be able to achieve for the benefit of mutual fund investors, and to offer a couple of suggestions on how you can help.
+Instead, my goal today is to speak to you more generally about the ICI's legislative agenda and give you a sense of some of the current developments on Capitol Hill and what we hope to achieve for the benefit of mutual fund investors.

-The Policy Environment in Washington
+The Public Policy Environment in Washington

 Following the 2004 election, in which Republicans maintained the Presidency and the Majority in both houses of Congress, there was extensive discussion about the need to incentivize long-term savings and to enhance the retirement security of millions of Americans.
 President Bush exercised considerable leadership in calling for reform of the social security system, previously deemed to be the "third rail" of American politics - touch it and you die.

 The President recognized that the current economics of the social security system are such that its long-term solvency is unsustainable - and he expended a significant amount of political capital at some risk in calling for reform.
 He also emphasized that private sector solutions are needed to address the long-term solvency of social security.
 In that context, the Institute recognized that mutual funds are a critical part - indeed the foundation - of retirement security.
 Not because they might be suitable vehicles for social security assets, but rather because of their supporting role with respect to the other two legs of the retirement security stool - employer provided retirement accounts, such as 401(k)s, 403(b)s, etc., and individual retirement accounts, particularly the IRA.

-In my view, mutual funds are simply the most effective way for most Americans to receive low cost portfolio diversification as well as professional portfolio management.
+In my view, mutual funds are simply the most effective way for most Americans to receive low cost portfolio diversification and professional portfolio management.
 In fact, mutual funds have democratized investing in the United States and have helped create a culture of investing here that is unparalleled in the rest of the world.
 We as an industry therefore have a responsibility to ensure the safety and integrity of our products, and to be ever mindful of our fiduciary role as the custodians of these assets.
 Frankly, that role was questioned in the wake of the trading scandals.
 However, by consistently demonstrating that our immediate, instinctive reaction in the face of such challenges is to always ask "what is the right thing for investors?" we have managed to retain their confidence.
-Some may question, for example, whether the Institute's position on such issues as the hard 4:00 pm close or mandatory redemption fees were optimal from the standpoint of mutual fund advisors, brokers or other intermediaries - but no one can credibly question whether those positions were consistent with investor interests.
+Some may question, for example, whether the Institute's position on such issues as the hard 4:00 close or mandatory redemption fees were optimal from the standpoint of mutual fund advisors, brokers or other intermediaries - but no one can credibly question whether those positions were consistent with investor interests.

-At the beginning of each session of Congress, the Institute's government affairs team asks a very simple question - "What public policy changes would be consistent with the interests of mutual fund investors, as well as fund managers, and what can we do to achieve them?"
+At the beginning of each new Congress, the Institute's government affairs team asks a very simple question - "What public policy changes would be consistent with the interests of mutual fund investors, as well as fund managers, and what can we do to achieve them?"